ibnearshaddotcom/Arduino-Codes-and-Projects/README.md

-# Arduino Basic Codes
+# Arduino Codes and Projects

-Welcome to the Arduino Basic Codes repository!
+Welcome to the Arduino Codes and Projects repository!
 This repository contains a comprehensive collection of basic Arduino codes for a variety of components and projects.
 Whether you're a beginner or an experienced Arduino enthusiast, you'll find useful codes and examples to help you get started and expand your projects.

 ## Table of Contents
 - [Introduction](#introduction)